 Nowadays, websites have started using dynamic IDs and Classes for all the webpage elements.
 This not only reduces the manual effort of defining IDs and classes but also helps in designing the websites in a better way.

 To check if your website uses dynamically generated attributes for the elements present on your website, you can simply look for any element, say a CTA button, and check the value of its ID (or class) attribute.
 If it comes out to be different every time you refresh the webpage, then your website uses the mechanism to generate the element attributes dynamically else not.

 Say, if you have a blogging platform that allows users to write and post their blogs.
 Here, If your platform uses static IDs, you cannot cater to the needs of dynamic user requests.
 So if you wish to handle the content that is dynamically created, your platform must use dynamic IDs or even classes.
 This would, in turn, be true for many blogging platforms.

 In VWO, when you make changes to your campaign and set it up live, VWO typically looks for the selector paths (that is created using IDs and classes) to locate the elements that you have changed and whenever the campaign runs, the changes are applied to these elements.
 In VWO Editor, you can see the selector path of an element by hovering over it (refer to the one pointed out in the image below).

-In the websites that used dynamic IDs and Classes, when you create changes using VWO Editor and if VWO uses IDs and Classes to identify the elements and apply changes on it, the changes may not correctly apply.
+On the websites that use dynamic IDs and Classes, when you make changes using the VWO Editor, VWO uses IDs and Classes to identify the elements and apply changes on them.
+At times, these changes may not correctly apply.
 Therefore it is important that VWO Editor is configured to set to use selector paths that remain constant throughout.

 With the Editor Settings option in VWO, you can choose the best configuration for the selector paths on your website.
 All you need to do is, from the options present in the Editor Settings section, choose the one that best suits your requirements.